 Step 1.
 Compare the maximum detected concentration for soil gas or groundwater against the NMED VISLs.
 If active soil gas data are collected from soils located outside of a structure or below a slab, the VISL target sub slab and exterior soil gas concentrations for a target cancer risk of 1E-05 and a target hazard quotient of 1.0 should be applied.
-The VISL target groundwater concentrations for a target cancer risk of 1E-05 and a target for groundwater data.
-It is important to note that cumulative risk and hazard estimates from the vapor intrusion pathway must be added to the cumulative risk and hazard from other exposures at the site (e.g., soil and tap water exposure pathways) per Equations 58 and 59.
+The VISL target groundwater concentrations for a target cancer risk of 1E-05 and a target hazard quotient of 1.0 should be applied for groundwater data.
+It is important to note that cumulative risk and hazard estimates from the vapor intrusion pathway must be added to the cumulative risk and hazard from other exposures at the site (e.g., soil and tap water exposure pathways) per Equations 59 and 60.
 The NMED VISLs may be modified using additional site-specific data and as approved by NMED.
 If the risks/hazards are acceptable, no additional evaluation is needed; otherwise, proceed to Step 2.